enetheru/smf_tools/README.txt

 MapConv.exe:

+As of Mar 2006:

-Images can (as of Mar 2006) be any format DevIL supports.
+* Images can be any format DevIL supports.
+  That should include every image format you've used before, and adds, say, PNG.
 (No more huge BMPs!)

+* It shouldn't go berserk about geothermal vents.

 Texture map:
 =============